siyajha919-o/CompliCopilot/README.md

 - dashboard.html (mock dashboard)
 - upload.html (drag-and-drop upload + simulated processing + review)

-Phase 0 readiness
-- Fixed CSS var `--text-muted` and added loading spinner + toasts.
-- Pages load assets via `../public/...` paths.
+Implemented so far
+- Ambient glow on auth with cursor-tracing spotlight; loading overlay spinner.
+- Dev-only “Sign in as Dev Admin” shortcut (localStorage stub) on auth page.
+- Home and dashboard icons added; button alignment and header polish.
+- Upload flow with drag-and-drop and simulated processing + review.

-Docker (local, optional)
+Docker (optional)
-Note: The current compose file expects a FastAPI backend and Postgres.
-Until the backend is implemented, only the frontend service is useful.
+The compose targets a FastAPI backend and Postgres.
+Frontend can be served statically without Docker.

-From the repo root:
+From repo root:
 - docker-compose -f docker/docker-compose.yml up --build

-Known gaps (to be addressed in Phase 1+)
+Next steps (Phase 1+)
-- Service worker + manifest for PWA install/offline
+- Service worker + manifest (PWA install/offline)
-- FastAPI API endpoints and DB migrations
+- FastAPI endpoints for receipts, insights, compliance
-- OCR/AI integrations and background processing
+- Background OCR/AI integration and queue
+- Dashboard filters, details drawer, charts; bulk actions

 Troubleshooting
 - If assets 404, ensure you open pages under `/frontend/pages/...` when using a static server.
 - If using Docker for the frontend, confirm the Docker build context and COPY paths match the `frontend/` layout.

+Dev admin sign-in
+- On auth page, click “Sign in as Dev Admin” to jump to the dashboard (stores a mock user in localStorage).

+Git workflow (suggested)
+- Create a feature branch: `git checkout -b feat/ui-auth-glow`
+- Commit and push: `git add . && git commit -m "feat: ui updates" && git push -u origin feat/ui-auth-glow`
+- Open a PR to main.

 License
 MIT (pending)